just7mile/bicycle/README.md

 A simple programming language similar to C which is parsed and executed using Java.

 This project is for educational purposes.
-It contains basics of how to write a programming language.
+It provides basics of how to write a programming language.

 ## How to run